HelpSeeker/CoubDownloader/README.md

- --limit-rate RATE      limit download rate (see wget's --limit-rate) --limit-num LIMIT      limit max. number of downloaded coubs --sleep TIME           pause the script for TIME seconds before each download
+ --limit-rate RATE      limit download rate (see wget's --limit-rate) --limit-num LIMIT      limit max. number of downloaded coubs --sleep TIME           pause the script for TIME seconds before each download --write-list FILE      write all parsed coub links to FILE --use-archive FILE     use FILE to keep track of already downloaded coubs
 ```

 ### Requirements